g-jgreen/documentation/content/features/grafana.md

 # Usage

-You can use the Waylay data source you have just configured to visualize your data, please refer to the official [Grafana documentation](http://docs.grafana.org/) on [getting started](http://docs.grafana.org/guides/getting_started/) or read up on some of the Grafana [basic concepts](http://docs.grafana.org/guides/basic_concepts/).
+You can use the Waylay data source that you have just configured to visualize your data, please refer to the official [Grafana documentation](http://docs.grafana.org/) on [getting started](http://docs.grafana.org/guides/getting_started/) or read up on some of the Grafana [basic concepts](http://docs.grafana.org/guides/basic_concepts/).

 # Plugins
-Waylay dashboard comes with preloaded plugins:
+The Waylay dashboard comes with these preloaded plugins:

-* Graph (default grafana graph plugin with all functionality)
+* Graph (default Grafana graph plugin with all functionality)
-* Singlestat (default grafana singlestat plugin with all functionality)
+* Singlestat (default Grafana singlestat plugin with all functionality)
 * Text grafana plugin
-* GeoMap -> waylay geo map plugin
+* GeoMap -> Waylay geo map plugin
-* Table -> waylay table plugin
+* Table -> Waylay table plugin
-* AlarmView -> waylay AlarmView plugin
+* AlarmView -> Waylay AlarmView plugin

 ![plugins](features/grafana/plugins.png)